Cinta de Oro: Personal life

 In November 2016, it was reported that WWE had ordered Arriaga to take anger management classes, following separate altercations with Simon Gotch and Chris Jericho.

-Arriaga is friends with Raúl Jiménez, who plays for Fulham FC and formerly Wolverhampton Wanderers.
+Arriaga is friends with Raúl Jiménez, who plays for Wolverhampton Wanderers.
 Jiménez celebrated scoring a goal in April 2019 by briefly donning a mask in the style of Sin Cara's.
 Arriaga visited Wolverhampton Wanderers in May 2019.

 Other media

 Arriaga made his video game debut in WWE '13 as Hunico, and later appeared in WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20 as Sin Cara.

 Masks

 Sin Cara wore multiple masks every year, with a mesh tray paper on each eye opening at the masks.
 Unlike Rey Mysterio and Kalisto, he did not have a mouth opening and instead placed mesh tray papers on several mouth opening stripes.
 These masks covered his full face.